Delaware Apartment Loan Rates

 Dover's multifamily rental vacancy rate stood at approximately 4.7% as of Q3 2024, reflecting a market that absorbed new supply efficiently relative to its modest pipeline.
 Delaware's statewide vacancy rate of approximately 3.8% in 2024 was among the lowest in the Northeast, providing a favorable backdrop for Delaware apartment building financing across the state.
 Dover's rental stock skews toward newer construction compared with Wilmington, with approximately 19% of units built between 2000 and 2009 and 17% between 1980 and 1989, offering investors a mix of stabilized and value-add opportunities across different vintage tiers.

 Investors using apartment loans in Dover in 2026 are focused on stable workforce housing, smaller-scale apartment communities anchored by military and government tenant demand, and long-term hold strategies supported by the city's consistent employment base.
 Dover Air Force Base and Delaware State University provide two distinct renter pipelines that help insulate occupancy from broader economic cycles.
-For Delaware apartment lenders evaluating the state beyond Wilmington, Dover offers a distinct demand profile rooted in institutional employment, family household formation, and a steady population growth rate that supports long-term performance for apartment building loans throughout the capital region.
+For apartment lenders in Delaware evaluating the state beyond Wilmington, Dover offers a distinct demand profile rooted in institutional employment, family household formation, and a steady population growth rate that supports long-term performance for apartment building loans throughout the capital region.

 Newark Delaware Apartment Loan Newark Delaware Apartment Loan

-2026 Newark Delaware Apartment Loan Market Overview
+Newark Delaware Apartment Market Snapshot, 2026

 Newark's rental market is uniquely defined by its university demographic, with renters in the 15 to 24 age group making up the largest share of the renter pool at 38%, followed by the 25 to 34 age group at 27%.
 This young renter concentration creates high annual turnover that keeps vacancy periods short and supports consistent leasing activity throughout the academic cycle.
 Approximately 37% of Newark renters hold bachelor's degrees or higher, reflecting a highly educated tenant base typical of university markets.
-The rental market temperature is rated as WARM as of early 2026, with rents rising at approximately 4.2% year-over-year, making Newark one of the more actively appreciating markets for Delaware apartment lenders evaluating the state.
+Rents are rising at approximately 4.2% year-over-year as of April 2026, making Newark one of the more actively appreciating markets for apartment lenders in Delaware evaluating the state.

 As of January 17, 2026, the average apartment rent in Newark is $1,663 per month.
 By unit type: studios average $1,217/month, one-bedrooms average $1,442/month, two-bedrooms average $1,698/month, and three-bedrooms average $2,065/month.
 Approximately 48% of all Newark rentals are priced between $1,501 and $2,000 per month.
 Current market listings show one-bedroom units averaging approximately $1,459/month, reflecting a 2.2% annual increase.
 These rent levels support practical underwriting for apartment loans in Delaware where consistent student and young professional demand drives stable occupancy across unit types.